ian-small/Chloe.jl/README.md

 Subsequent columns are: strand, start, length, phase;
 Then 5 columns of interest if you want to understand why Chloë has predicted this particular feature: length relative to feature template, proportion of references that match, mean coverage of aligned genomes (out of 100), feature probability (from XGBoost model), coding probability (from XGBoost model)

-Most users will probably want to use `chloe.jl annotate -g` to obtain the output in standard `.gff` format:
+The default output is GFF:

 <img src="assets/gff.png" width="700">

 By default, Chloë filters out features which are detected to have one of a set of problematic issues, or which have a feature probability of < 0.5.
 You can retain these putative features by lowering the sensitivity threshold and asking for no filtering.
-For example, `chloe.jl annotate -s 0 --no-filter` will retain all the features that Chloë was able to detect, including those that fail the checks.
+For example, `chloe.jl annotate --sff --sensitivity 0 --no-filter` will retain all the features that Chloë was able to detect, including those that fail the checks.
 Features with issues will be flagged as warnings during the annotation:
 ```[ Warning: rps16/1 lacks a start codon
 [ Warning: rps16/1 has a premature stop codon
 [ Warning: rps16/1 CDS is not divisible by 3